caporaso-lab/developing-with-qiime2/book/ci/tutorials/distribute-on-gh.md

 You'll almost certainly need to expand upon the install instructions for your plugin as you develop it.
 We recommend doing what you can in the `Makefile` in your repository, so that the command `make install` continues to be the mechanism by which your plugin should be installed.
 That can include anything that works for your plugin for installation, including `conda install` commands, `pip install` commands, or anything else.
-Be sure to update the README.md if you introduce any new constraints (e.g., that your plugin can only be installed on Linux) - it's fine to do that, but you should let your users know so they don't get grumpy about your plugin.
+Be sure to update the `README.md` if you introduce any new constraints (e.g., that your plugin can only be installed on Linux) - it's fine to do that, but you should let your users know so they don't get grumpy about your plugin.

+Users should now be able to install and use your plugin if they're pointed at the `README.md` file.
+The next steps are helping prospective users discover your plugin, and providing support for your users.
+We have some suggestions on those topics and others in this Part's [](ci-how-to-intro).